melodyyangaws/karpenter-emr-on-eks/README.md

 ```

 ## 3. Test with sample Spark jobs
-To analyse the autoscaling perforamcne, we use [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/) to ingest Spark metrics and use an [Amazon Managed Grafana](https://aws.amazon.com/grafana/) dashboard to visualize.
+To analyse the autoscaling performance, we use [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/) to ingest Spark metrics and use an [Amazon Managed Grafana](https://aws.amazon.com/grafana/) dashboard to visualize.

-**Follow the [grafana setup](./setup_grafana_dashboard.pdf) instruction to get your dashboard ready.
-If any hyperlink in the instruction isn't clickable, ensure you have downloaded the instruction from the github**
+**Download the [Grafana setup](./setup_grafana_dashboard.pdf) instruction to get your dashboard ready.
+Ensure you have pushed the download button from the github.**

 To monitor the autoscaling status in real time, go to your [AWS CloudShell](https://us-east-1.console.aws.amazon.com/cloudshell?region=us-east-1).
-Click on the "Actions" button -> select the "New tab" twice.
-Note the default region is `us-east-1`.
-Change it if your initial infra setup wasn't in the default region.
+Click on the "Actions" button -> select "New tab" twice.
+Note: the default region is `us-east-1`. **Change it on the CloudShell console if necessary**.

 Watch a job pod's autoscaling status in a command line window (nothing returns at the start):
 ```bash
 watch -n1 "kubectl get pod -n emr"
 ```
-Observe EC2 autoscaling status in a 2nd tab.
-By design, the ZONE "b" EC2/node was scheduled by Cluster Autoscaler, and ZONE "a" node was created by Karpenter.
+Observe EC2/node autoscaling status in a 2nd tab.
+By design, Cluster Autoscaler schedules EC2/node in ZONE "b" , and Karpenter schedules ZONE "a" node.
 ```bash
 watch -n1 "kubectl get node --label-columns=node.kubernetes.io/instance-type,karpenter.sh/capacity-type,eks.amazonaws.com/capacityType,topology.kubernetes.io/zone,app"
 ```